Contact us

 Key Features

-A high performance and cost-effective biological imaging system detecting in the NIR-II/SWIR (1000-1700 nm) optical window.
-It is also capable of imaging fluorescence or luminescence in the visible (400-700 nm) and NIR-I (800-1000 nm) windows under customary request.
+• A high performance and cost-effective biological imaging system detecting in the NIR-II/SWIR (1000-1700 nm) optical window.
+It is also capable of imaging fluorescence in the visible (600-700 nm) and NIR-I (800-1000 nm) windows.
+KingsVision™ also provides bioluminescence imaging, upconversion imaging and comes with two cameras.

 Inside the DeepVision™